hep-mirrors/xfitter/examples/CERES-fit/README.txt

-Full fit at NNLO with RTOPT QCDNUM (default) [HERAPDF2.0 arXiv:1506.06042 ]
+Full CERES fit at NNLO with RTOPT QCDNUM